NicolasGagne/NOT-StaticIP/Readme.md

 The gold is to create a python routine to update the IP adress if you dont have a static IP

-It used all Free service online
+I use the following DDNS privider: https://www.dynu.com/en-US/ You can find the documentation at: https://www.dynu.com/Resources/API

-File private.py must be setup with your own account
+Usage:

-You can find the documentation at: https://www.dynu.com/en-US/
+Get your own API Key form the dynu.com site and put it in the file private.py